SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     an expression made up of binary operators is represented as a flat list, with the expression that follows each operator understood as its right-hand argument,
-    and the unary expression of the containing expression understood as the left-hand argument
+    and the prefix expression of the containing expression understood as the left-hand argument
     to the first operator in the list.
     This list is transformed into a tree